sassman/django-gitana/README.md

 Thanks to
 ---------

-special thanks to all the guys that builds git and especial git-http-backend cgi that comes along with git sources
+special thanks to all the people that builds git and especial git-http-backend cgi that comes along with git sources